 Have your favorite BBQ and burger specialties at either Neon Pig Cafe or Mugshots.
 Neon Pig is in a strip mall and also has a mini-grocery inside.
-Thrillist claimed that the Smash Burger was the best burger in America.
+Thrillist claimed that the Smash Burger was the Best Burger in America.
 At Mugshots Grill & Bar, a Mississippi tradition, choose from 20 or more upscale burgers with creative ingredients.
-Or, go Clay’s House of Pig found in a bait and tackle shop.
-The BBQ tater (or bbq period) is to die for, with so many items you stop counting.
-Another tasty choice is BBQ Bologna.

 You’ll find the epitome of Southern hospitality at Sweet Tea & Biscuits Cafe, a family-operated eatery serving homemade Southern favorites like chicken salad, pimento cheese, and fried green tomatoes.
 They have the best sweet tea around!
 Then, head over to PoPsy for a gourmet popsicle, raw juice, bubble tea, or smoothie bowl.
 Yum.

 Read more about where to eat in Tupelo in this post.

 When To Visit

 - April and May: Blue Suede Cruise, Gum Tree Arts Festival